 She almost jumped, and her glare returned in full, only to fade a little at the expression on his face.

-"The thing is – well – Cold's one of the only Rogues who I know are married."
+"The thing is – well – Cold's the only Rogue I know is married."

 "Talk about me, does he?"
 Janet asked quizzically.
 Her current sarcasm level was definitely sub-standard.
-Then again, considering the circumstances, it was an easily overlooked detail.
+Then again, considering the circumstances, she could let it slide.

-"So … You notified me and brought me here.
+"So… You notified me and brought me here.
 I get that.
-I'm not sure if I want to thank you for that yet –" since I still think it's at least as much your fault as mine that he's in there "– but I don't …" She paused, then went for the eyes again.
+I'm not sure if I want to thank you for that yet –" since I still think it's at least as much your fault as his and mine that he's in there "– but I don't…" She paused, then went for the eyes again.
 "Why are you still here?"

 "Told you, I just want to be sure he'll be okay."